 Another possible reason is that your test was flagged because you improved by an unusually large number of points, such as 400 or 500 points.
 If students' SAT scores go up hundreds of points between test administrations, the College Board might hold your test to check for scoring accuracy or signs of cheating.

 I worked with an ESL student whose scores were withheld after he improved a few hundred points.
 We sent in letters on his behalf about all the prep he'd done between tests, but the College Board still canceled his scores in the end.

 In addition to helping you solve problems while you're taking the SAT, it's a good idea to show your work in your test booklet in the event that this happens to you.
 This way you can more easily prove that you didn't cheat.

 In these circumstances, or if a teacher reports cheating, the College Board might compare your answers with the answers of those sitting next to you to try to rule out any foul play.

 Another possible reason for score delay would be irregularities at the testing site.
 As an example, this happened during the June 6, 2015 SAT, when some students got an extra five minutes on what should have been a 20-minute section.

 Cause 4: They're Just Being Slow

-If you know other students from your testing center or even testing room have gotten their scores back, you should take action, call College Board, and try to get to the bottom of it.
+If you know other students from your testing center or even testing room who've gotten back their scores, you should take action: call the College Board to try to get to the bottom of it.

 Guys, what's the news?